FAIRsharing/json-schema-tools/README.md

 but can't use or disagree with the proposed ontology terms.
 Rather than creating a new network, that person can extend the existing one.
 <br /> The code will assist you into creating the context files, pre-populated with the desired ontology prefixes and URL, and the corresponding mapping files.

+Note: unfortunately, without extensive AI the code cannot guess ontology terms.
+Thus, you will have to find the ontology terms and identifiers you want to use and manually add them to the corresponding field in the corresponding context file that has been created for you.

 ### Usage
 Coming up soon, please refer to documentation.